CDCgov/phdi/containers/ecr-viewer/README.md

 2. Clone the PHDI repository with `git clone https://github.com/CDCgov/phdi`.
 3. Navigate to `/phdi/containers/ecr-viewer/`.
 4. Run `docker build -t ecr-viewer .`.

+### Running via docker-compose

+The eCR Viewer requires a Postgres database with FHIR bundles to render properly.
+To make local development easier, a docker-compose file has been created that starts a Postgres database, seeds it with eCR FHIR data, and starts the Node service.
+This can be run with `docker compose up`.
+See the [Docker Compose documentation](https://docs.docker.com/engine/reference/commandline/compose_up/) for additional information.

 ### Updating Seed Data